idleberg/sublime-drunken-nsis/README.md

 ## Aliases

 All invalid syntax is prefixed with a `§` symbol.
-Press `Tab` to auto-complete to valid syntax, press again to jump between fields.
+Press `Tab` to auto-complete to valid syntax.

 ### Word Order

-The order of noun and verb is reversible, you can use combos such as `FileRead`/`ReadFile` or `SectionSetText`/`SetSectionText`
+The order of noun and verb is reversible, you can use combos such as `FileRead`/`ReadFile` or `SectionSetText`/`SetSectionText`.
+Use `Tab` key to jump between fields.

 ### Prince Versions

 Named after the Prince Emulator in Douglas Coupland's [Microserfs](http://www.wired.com/wired/archive/2.01/microserfs.html), these versions make no difference between `BringToFront`/`Bring2Front` or `Goto`/`Go2`.
+Again, make use of the `Tab` key.

 ## License